jrnl-org/jrnl/docs/security.md

 You may be able to hide the contents of your journal behind a layer of encryption, but if someone has access to your configuration file, then they can figure out that you have a journal, where that journal file is, and when you last edited it.
-With a sufficient power imbalance, an attacker may be able to force you to unencrypt it through legal means or other forms of coercion.
+With a sufficient power imbalance, someone may be able to force you to unencrypt it through non-technical means.

 ## Notice any other risks?